-The existence of bad or evil things isn’t hard to explain for non-theists—human beings and the world are imperfect—but they are hard to explain for classical theists.
+The “problem of evil” is thought to be one of the most difficult for theists.
+Why?
+Put simply the existence of bad or evil things isn’t hard to explain for non-theists—human beings and the world are imperfect—but they are hard to explain for classical theists.

 a) The logical problem of evil – gods and evil are incompatible or inconsistent; and